carlos-vf/Cluster-Creation-and-Testing-with-VirtualBox-VMs-and-Docker-Containers/Cluster Creation and Performance Testing in VirtualBox.md

 iperf3 -c 192.168.0.3 -u
 ```

 In this cluster all nodes are connected directly to a virtual switch.
 When testing the net performance between any of them, packages need only one jump to reach their destination.
-We can also take some measurements of the comunication *master* <--> *worker* to make sure the results are as expected.
+We can also take some measurements of the communication *master* <--> *worker* to make sure the results are as expected.
 To do it, we can just set the server or client in *master*.